Chronic Pain and Depression: Why They Occur Together and How Ketamine Addresses Both

 Taking the First Step

-Ketamine therapy offers something that most treatments cannot: a single intervention that targets the shared neurobiology of both conditions.
-It is not a cure-all, and it works best as part of a comprehensive treatment plan.
-But for many patients who have exhausted other options, it represents a meaningful path forward.
+Ketamine therapy offers something most treatments cannot: a single intervention that targets the shared neurobiology of both conditions.
+It's not a cure-all, and it works best as part of a comprehensive treatment plan.
+For many patients who have exhausted other options, it represents a meaningful path forward.

 Disclaimer: This blog post is for educational purposes only and does not constitute medical advice.
 Ketamine therapy is a prescription medical treatment that must be supervised by a licensed healthcare provider.
 Not everyone is a candidate for ketamine therapy, and individual results vary.
 Ketamine is not FDA-approved for the treatment of chronic pain or depression in the at-home setting specifically, though it is used off-label under medical supervision.
 This content is not intended to replace the advice of your pain specialist, psychiatrist, or primary care provider.
 If you are experiencing a mental health crisis, please call 988 (Suicide & Crisis Lifeline) or go to your nearest emergency room.